rweigel/phys305/flux.md

 $$\eta_o=\eta_i\frac{R_i}{R_o}$$

-This equation states that the density is inversely proportitional to distance.
-This fact can be drived by considering a small patch of area associated with both red lines.
-The smaller has area $A_i = 2\pi r_i d\theta \times dr$ and the larger has dimensions  $A_o=2\pi R_o d\theta \times dr$.
-The number of particles in each of these areas must be the same, so
+This equation states that the density (number of particles per unit area) is inversely proportitional to distance.
+This is true and can be drived by considering a small patch of area associated with both red lines.
+The inner patch has an area of $A_i = 2\pi r_i d\theta \times dr$ and the larger has an area of $A_o=2\pi R_o d\theta \times dr$.
+The number of particles in each of these areas must be the same if they move at a constant velocity, so

 $$\eta_iA_i= \eta_oA_o$$

-or
+or, using the equations for $A_i$ and $A_o$,

 $$\eta_i 2\pi R_i d\theta dr = \eta_o 2\pi R_o d\theta dr$$